On the efficiency-loss free ordering-robustness of product-PCA: Discussion

 \section{Discussion}

 In this article, we have modified CDM-PCA to propose a novel PPCA for the purpose of unsupervised dimension reduction.
-We have shown that PPCA has the potential to replace the usual PCA in the sense that (1) PPCA has no efficiency loss in estimating $(\Lambda,\Gamma)$ in comparison with PCA, and (2) PPCA is more robust in preserving the right ordering of the signal eigenvectors.
+We have shown that PPCA has the potential to replace the usual PCA in the sense that (1) PPCA has no efficiency loss in estimating $\Sr$ in comparison with PCA, and (2) PPCA is more robust in preserving the right ordering of the signal eigenvectors $\{\gamma_j\}_{j\le r}$ than PCA does.
 A few remarks concerning further development of PPCA are listed below. \begin{itemize} \item {\bf Rank estimation.} The target rank $r$ is assumed to be known in this work.
 However, in practice, $r$ needs to be determined by the data.
 There are many methods developed for PCA rank estimation.
-It is of interest to extend existing rank estimation methods to PPCA.
+The extension of existing rank estimation methods to PPCA worths further development.

-\item {\bf Diverging $\bm p$.} The asymptotic properties and robustness properties of PPCA are developed under the conventional finite $p$ case.
-However, our simulation study with the setting $(n,p)=(500,1000)$ and the Olivetti face example have covered the case that $p\gg n$.
-From these empirical data examples in high dimension, the improvement in performance of PPCA over PCA is quite prominent when outliers are present.
-While we have demonstrated the superiority of PPCA over PCA under the high-dimensional setting via numerical studies, detailed investigation is beyond the scope of this work.
-For the case of PCA, random matrix theory (RMT) has been applied to investigate the asymptotic properties of PCA when $p/n\to c\in(0,\infty)$.
-Following the same line, it is of great interest to investigate the statistical properties of PPCA via RMT techniques under the high-dimensional setting.